Academics at Hanover:

 - Mass media – the study of communicating to large populations, especially through print, broadcast and digital means

-- Business communication – the study of how organizations communicate internally and to external audiences
+- Business Communication – the study of how organizations communicate internally and to external audiences, especially through public relations and marketing

 WHAT DO COMMUNICATION MAJORS STUDY?